Building Open RV on Rocky 9

 GLU

-You may or may not have libGLU on your system depending on your graphics driver setup.
-To know you can check if you have the lib /usr/lib64/libGLU.so.1.
-If it’s there you can skip this step, there’s nothing further to do in this section.
-If not, you can install the graphics drivers for your system.
-As as last resort, you can install a software (mesa) libGLU version, but you may not have ideal performance with this option.
-To do so:
+to get this required header file.
+If libGLU is missing entirely, you can install the graphics drivers for your system.
+As as last resort, you can install a software (mesa) libGLU version, but you may not have ideal performance with this option:

 sudo dnf install mesa-libGLU mesa-libGLU-devel